 Since 2005, I have worked alongside program developers and community stakeholders to lead evaluation studies.
-My evaluation practice creates connections and understanding among stakeholders by applying collaborative and culturally responsive evaluation methodology.
+My evaluation practice creates connections and understanding among stakeholders.
 My goal in every exchange is to build stakeholders’ capacity to invite multicultural perspectives into the program development and evaluation process by honoring the dignity and value of each contributing voice.
 My projects broaden the participation in program evaluation, advance innovation, and achieve outcomes, partnerships, and policy-making that reflect social justice.

-I bring an interdisciplinary lens to my work, driven by my formal training that includes advanced degrees in educational psychology, measurement, and evaluation, as well as an undergraduate degree in Aerospace Engineering.
+I bring an interdisciplinary lens to my work, driven by formal training that includes advanced degrees in educational psychology, measurement, and evaluation, as well as an undergraduate degree in Aerospace Engineering.
 My training included a predoctoral fellowship in developmental sciences at the Carolina Consortium on Human Development alongside coursework and supervised assistantships in collaborative and culturally responsive evaluation.
 These experiences, along with my outlook as Black female evaluator, frame educational studies that consider the convergence of psychological, cultural, and organizational factors on program outcomes.
-I enjoy and thrive upon working on interdisciplinary teams united by a commitment to elevating multicultural standpoints and community engagement in program evaluation.
+I enjoy and thrive working on interdisciplinary teams united by a commitment to elevate multicultural standpoints and community engagement.